-Some of the many process challenges Keith’s laboratory furnaces and atmosphere furnaces successfully solve are homogeneous temperatures to 2000°C, integral drying and firing of saturated materials, uniform heat treatments of dense material, low tolerance for impurities, high volume organic volatization and venting, process repeatability and resistance to chemical attack.
+Some of the many process challenges Keith’s laboratory furnaces and atmosphere furnaces successfully solve are homogeneous temperatures to 2000°C, integral drying and firing of saturated materials, uniform heat treatments of dense material, low tolerance for impurities, high volume organic volatilization and venting, process repeatability and resistance to chemical attack.

-Many of our customers are in need of greater production capacities, which lead them to invest in envelope kilns, shuttle kilns, or pusher kilns.
-The cost of a single load of the material to be processed can exceed one million dollar, so special attention needs to be paid to reliability and accuracy of the equipment to control and monitor temperature profile, atmosphere, exhaust system and auxiliary equipment such as specialty gas atmosphere controls, thermal oxidizers, scrubbers and filters.
+Many of our customers need greater production capacities, which lead them to invest in envelope kilns, shuttle kilns, or pusher kilns.
+The cost of a single load of the material to be processed can exceed one million dollars, so special attention needs to be paid to reliability and accuracy of the equipment to control and monitor temperature profile, atmosphere, exhaust system and auxiliary equipment such as specialty gas atmosphere controls, thermal oxidizers, scrubbers and filters.
 Keith has equipment designs and capabilities to meet these needs as well.